meg-gutshall/vc-rust-learning-cohort/README.md

 - [Tortoise Track](./schedules/tortoise_track.md) 🐢 ➞ Plan to commit 1-2 hours per week
 - [Hare Track](./schedules/hare_track.md) 🐇 ➞ Plan to commit 2-4 hours per week

-## Contributing

-If you would like to add a learning resource, see [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step directions.